 The Packington is an extraordinary inner London housing estate twice demolished and rebuilt in less than fifty years.
-AiR leads a cross generational neighbourhood exchange, Pack *Art, which has so far included a vast string phone, a mobile print-making trailer, a film of residents waving at each other, a recording studio/trolley, a meanwhile gallery in the ex-marketing suite, a cinema for one household at a time in a shipping container, open mic performance nights.
+AiR leads a cross generational neighbourhood exchange, Pack *Art, which has included a mass string phone, a mobile print-making trailer, a film of residents waving at each other, a recording studio/trolley, a meanwhile gallery in the ex-marketing suite, a cinema for one household at a time in a shipping container, open mic performance nights.
 A permanent living artwork co-produced with residents, ‘I Can Believe in Things Which are True’ by Dmitri Galitzine was installed in October 2019.

 Some of our questions during this staying: What is an ‘art that comes to meet us’?
 Where are the edges of place in an increasingly digital world?
 What does this particular local reflect about the bigger picture in times of climate crisis, global pandemic, austerity and Brexit?
 What happens when art is asked to be a hook for something else?
 What can we make together in close proximity as we practice social distance?

 Made in public in cooperation and collaboration, these artworks are things to notice and prompts for unexpected conversations – between neighbours, passers-by, strangers.
 As the Packington finds new feet, there is an accompanying sense of loss for an old place that is literally and emotionally buried beneath the new.
 The artists’ processes open space for the Packington communities to consider this huge moment of change and find individual and collective visibility as the last of the 791 households unpack.